orbitmi/gha-utils/actions/container-ops/README.md

 # container-ops

 Composite action used for bulding and pushing container images.
-This workflow requires 2 mandatory parametes:
+This workflow has following parametes:
-- push_image (Whether to push image to Docker Registry or not?)
-- registry_login (Determine registry and try to login automatically (for ECR and self-hosted runners))
+- push_to_registry (Determine registry and try to login automatically (for ECR and self-hosted runners)) if this parameter is set to "true" script will automatically resolve ECR host and login

-Currently registry_login is only supported for selfhosted runners on AWS.
+Currently push_to_registry is only supported for selfhosted runners on AWS.

-container_ops script depends on app.config that is by default located in infra/ folder.
+container_ops script has optional settings in infra/app.config.

 app.config has the following configuration: